Sterophonick/RetroPie-More/README.md

 # RetroPie-More
 A small collection of experimental RetroPie-Setup scriptmodules to add new ports, emulators or libretrocores.
-There is a handful of ports and scripts that works properly.
+There is a handful of scripts that works properly.

 ## Ports
 - [X] - alex4 - Alex the Allegator 4